Talks & Events

 White Rainbow, London

-White Rainbow is delighted to launch the first Yuko Mohri catalogue with a drinks reception and talk between Yuko Mohri and Richard Wentworth.
+White Rainbow was delighted to launch the first Yuko Mohri catalogue with a drinks reception and talk between Yuko Mohri and Richard Wentworth.
 Mohri’s catalogue features Moré Moré [Leaky] – her recent exhibition at White Rainbow, as well as related texts and previous works.

 Claire Potter, Cast Metal Nut, video still, (2016)